LoginRadius/engineering-portal/content/nullable-csharp/index.md

 ---
-title: "Nullable types in C#"
+title: "How to Work with Nullable Types in C#"
 date: "2021-01-28"
 coverImage: "coverimage.jpg"
 author: "Hemant Manwani"
 tags: ["C#","Nullable"]
-description: "In this article, we will learn about Nullable types in C#."
+description: "Nullable is a term in C# that allows an extra value null to be owned by a form.
+We will learn in this article how to work with Nullable types in C#."
 ---
-## Introduction

 In C#, We have majorly two types of data types *Value* and *Reference* type.
 We can not assign a null value directly to the Value data type.
 In this case, C# 2.0 provides us the Nullable types to assign a value data type to null.